raadshaikh/BaTag/pipsMC2/readme.txt

 I will use the calculated activities to speed up the simulation in pipsMC5.

 pipsNRG#.py (use the latest) reads the previously mentioned output file, computes energies based on stopping power, and generates a plot of the expected energy spectrum histogram.

+So basically run pipsMC4.py and then pipsNRG3.py.
+Before running pipsMC you may want to adjust the variables N, dt, timesteps.